Analyze SERP Backlink Profiles in Bulk for SEO Using Python

 Retrieve Backlinks Count

-Once we have the URL encoded (making special characters parameter friendly) we can start the first ahrefs call.
-We’ll need 4 different calls because the data we need is spread across 4 different API report endpoints.
-See the full ahrefs API documentation for understanding and modifying the URL parameters.
-This first call is to get backlink and referring domain counts.
-Once we make the call, we simply load the values into our lists to use later.
+Once the URL is encoded (making special characters parameter-friendly), start the first Ahrefs call.
+We’ll need four different calls because the data we need is spread across four Ahrefs API endpoints.
+See the full Ahrefs API documentation for details and to modify URL parameters.
+This first call retrieves backlink and referring-domain counts; after the call, load those values into lists for later use.

 for x in urls: apilink = "https://apiv2.ahrefs.com/?token="+ahrefs_apikey+"&target="+x+"&limit=1000&output=json&from=metrics_extended&mode=exact" get_backlinks = requests.get(apilink) getback = json.loads(get_backlinks.text) backlinks = getback['metrics']['backlinks'] backlinks_list.append(backlinks) refdomains = getback['metrics']['refdomains'] refdomains_list.append(refdomains)